michaelwiel/hacking_medphys_R_part2/hack_mp_part2.md

 As you can see from the output we don't have a primary key (all "pk" are set to 0) and neither have we set a UNIQUE constraint.
 <br>
-Lets see what happens if we add some more data.
+Let's see what happens if we add some more data.
 This time we create a dataframe with rows 10 to 12 from `all_reports_fixed_dateastext`.
 Row 10 is already in the database and rows 11 and 12 are new data.

 ```r